dyo/dyo/docs/api.md

 ## dio.createStyle

-createStyle creates a style element that is mounted to `document.head`, the output is auto prefixed and resembles sass/scss in the use of the "&" character in nested styles.
+creates a style element that is mounted to `document.head`, the output is auto prefixed and resembles sass/scss in the use of the "&" character in nested styles.
 See the __Single File Components__ section for an example.